agrc/supervisor/README.md

 ## Rationale

-supervisor provides a framework for scripts scheduled through Windows' Task Scheduler to report any errors and/or any logs via the handlers in `message_handlers.py`.
-Task Scheduler's built-in email tools require an email server running on the machine(?) and can't handle custom targets like Slack.
+supervisor provides a framework for scripts scheduled through Windows' Task Scheduler to send messages via the handlers in `messaging.py`.
+The messages can include gziped log files, progress reports, or execution summaries.
+The message handlers provide access to email, slack, and any other custom handler.
+These reporting methods are not supported by Task Scheduler.
+It also sends any uncaught exceptions via the registered message handlers.

 - Redirects exception handling to a custom handler
 - Provides custom messaging handler to direct errors and any other end-of-script output to e-mail and (eventually) Slack